open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ### 11.2.1 DatePicker
 The DatePicker components allow the user to select a single date or a date range.
 There are two types of date pickers, both are part of the Dash Core Components library:
-- ```DatePickerSingle``` consists of one single date selection: by clicking on the object a calendar will pop-up, allowing the user to pick a date
+- `DatePickerSingle` consists of one single date selection: by clicking on the object a calendar will pop up, allowing the user to pick a date.
-- ```DatePickerRange``` is similar to the previous component, but includes two date selections, which should be read as "start" and "end" dates.
+- `DatePickerRange` is similar to the previous component, but includes two date selections, which should be read as "start" and "end" dates.

 The two components have very similar properties - the main ones are:
-- min_date_allowed : minimum date the user can choose from
+- `min_date_allowed`: minimum date the user can choose from
-- max_date_allowed : maximum date the user can choose from
+- `max_date_allowed`: maximum date the user can choose from
-- start_date : default start date selected, when app page initially loads
+- `start_date`: default start date selected, when app page initially loads
-- end_date : default end date selected, when app page initially loads
+- `end_date`: default end date selected, when app page initially loads

 In the following app, a DatePickerRange is used as a filter for a line chart.
 Based on the user selection, a dataframe will be filtered inside the callback function and the chart will be updated.